cbms26/CMS-A3-plugin-creation/README.md

 - **Testing:** It’s recommended to use PHPUnit for testing any modifications.
 Ensure that any new features are covered with appropriate test cases to maintain the integrity of the plugin.

-## License

-This plugin is licensed under the GPL v2 or later.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For support or inquiries, please contact [Your Name] at [your-email@example.com].

 ---

-**Note:** This plugin is developed as part of a course project.
-It is designed to be easily extended and customized for various use cases within WordPress.
+**Note:** This plugin is developed as part of a CMS assignment.
+It is designed to be easily extended and customized for various use cases within WordPress admin site.